nt246/NTRES6940-data-science/analysis/lesson15-functions-part1.md

 <br>

-## Looping with an index & storing results
+## Looping with an index and storing results
 In the example we've been using to build a for loop together, we've been iterating over a list of countries (in turn assigning each of these to our cntry object).
 You may often see for loops iterating over a numerical index, often using `i` as the object that in turn gets assigned each number from a sequence.
 Here is an example: